Posted on 27 Jan 2022

 The International Association for the Study of Organized Crime is dedicated to advancing the study of organized crime and illegal enterprise.
 We are a network of academics, professionals and students, whose focus lies in these fields.

 We are run by the Secretariat of the Global Initiative Against Transnational Organized Crime in close partnership with our Steering Committee.
-We have four annual prizes to honour the best and brightest in organized crime research, and we have an affiliated peer-reviewed journal, Trends in Organized Crime, that members can access online free of charge.
+We have four annual prizes to honour the best and brightest in organized crime research, and we have two affiliated peer-reviewed journals, Trends in Organized Crime and Journal of Illicit Economies and Development, that members can access online free of charge.

-IASOC awarded prizes in four categories in 2021:
+IASOC is awarding prizes in four categories in 2022:

-The Best Journal Article recognizes a peer-reviewed article on the broadly defined area of organized crime.
-Nominated journal articles must be published no earlier than 2019.
-Journal articles must be nominated by others; no self nominations, please.
+The Best Journal Article recognizes the best article published in Trends in Organized Crime and the Journal of Illicit Economies and Development (JIED) for each year.
+Nominated articles must be published no earlier than 2021.
+Journal articles must be nominated by persons other than the authors.

 - Best Book

 The Best Book recognizes the best book or monograph on the broadly defined area of organized crime.
 Books may be published on commercial or academic presses; self-published books are ineligible.
 Nominated books must be published no earlier than 2019.
 Books can be nominated by book publishers or author(s).
 Self nominations are welcome.